hakanmerdan/EEESeaBoat2025/doc/README.md

 A moving coil is a possibility, but there are also sensors and switches that can detect a static magnetic field.
 Test any new components and read their datasheets to determine if any amplification or signal processing is required.
 Many sensors are designed to detect if a mechanism is open or closed (e.g. a laptop screen), and they may not work well in this application because the magnetic field may be weak due to the distance of the sensor from the magnet.
 Furthermore, you need to determine the direction of the magnetic field, whether it is up or down, based on the position of the N and S poles of the magnet.
-In the demonstration, magnets will be placed inside the duck's head as shown below.
+In the demonstration, magnets will be placed inside a duck's head as shown below.

 ![Magnet location in duck](magnet_location_duck_2.png)
 ![Magnet location in duck](magnet_location_duck_1.png)